Percy French: Life

-French graduated from TCD as a civil engineer in 1881 and joined the Board of Works in County Cavan as an Inspector of Drains.
-It is said that he wrote his best songs during this period.
-He also painted: he was a prolific painter of watercolour landscapes and, during this period, considered art to be his true vocation.
+French graduated from TCD first being conferred with a BA degree in 1885 as a civil engineer in 1880 and after a stint as an apprentice engineer on the Midlands Railway with fellow entertainer Charles Mansergh (later Charles Manners of the Moody-Manners Opera Company) French joined the Board of Works in County Cavan as an Inspector of Drains in 1883.
+While in Trinity French won five out of six watercolour prizes and he became a member of the Dublin Sketching Club in 1876.
+It is said that he wrote his best songs during his Cavan period.
+He also painted copiously and established a sketching club and a comic troupe The Kinnepottle Komics in Cavan.
+During this period, he considered art to be his true vocation.
 In fact, when he became well-known later in his life, his paintings from his time as a civil engineer became fashionable and sought after.
 The volcano Krakatoa erupted in 1883 while French was in Cavan, and the particles of volcanic ash caused dramatic sunsets all over the world.
 French painted some of his finest landscapes in this period as he captured the spectacular skies.
 French exhibited his pictures in the Royal Hibernian Academy (RHA) and sometimes gave them short lyrical poems for titles, such as "Only the sullen seas that flow/ And ebb forever more,/ But tarry awhile sad heart and, lo!/ A light on that lonely shore".